UniversalDependencies/docs/_hy/feat/VerbForm.md

 Participle is a non-finite verb form that shares properties of verbs and adjectives.
 In Armenian it may be used to form complex tenses and can be also used purely adjectively.

-In Armenian grammars, these words are normally called _converbs_.
+In Armenian linguistics, these words are normally called _converbs_.
 However, since the UD definition `Part` partially covers the use of converbs, we use the same label.

-Armenian has seven types of participles:
+Armenian has eight types of participles:

 - The resultative participle is used to form the indicative mood in present perfect resultative, imperfect in the past resultative and proper resultative tense.
 It can be also used adjectively.
-- The subjective participle can be used only adjectively.
+- The subject participle can be used only adjectively.
 - The imperfective participle is used to form the indicative mood in present or imperfect tense.
 - The future-I participle is used to form the indicative mood in present prospective (future) or imperfect prospective (future in the past) tense.
 - The future-II (state of prospective action) participle can be used only adjectively.